Rites of the Male Face

 In every sound the hidden silence sleeps.

-Offering– The carcass of a deer is brought to the place of the Rite.
+Offering– The carcass of a corpse of a prey animal is brought to the place of the Rite.

 Act – The deer is cut open down its belly and the ribcage is cracked open.

 Offering – The heart is cut out of the deer and covered with tallow